Skip to content

 • Company stock awards or stock options from the company

-There may be other forms of income in addition to this which may apply for individuals if receiving a form of compensation or payment.
+There may be other forms of income in addition to this which may apply for individuals if receive a form of compensation or payment.
 Check out the IRD website for further information regarding all forms of income.

 Employer’s Return (ER) from your company